sibevin/scs-blog-phi/README.md

 1. Prepare ruby.
 2. Prepare your JavaScript runtime, such as node.js.
 3. Run "bundle install".

-### Play
+4. Run "juicer install yui_compressor" and "juicer install jslint"

+### Write down your posts

 1. Run "guard".
-2. Run "all" in guard to generate the default files if you want to give it a try.
+2. Run "all" in guard to generate the example post if you want to give it a try.
-3. Write your slim, coffeescript and sass files in src folder.
+3. Write your post in src/posts
-4. Guard would build the html, javascript and css files in app folder automatically.
+4. Guard would build the html-format posts in app/posts folder automatically.
+5. Open the app/index.html to see your blog

 ## Folders

     ├── app
     │   ├── css -- where to generate the css files
     │   │   └── app.css
-    │   ├── html -- where to generate the html files
-    │   │   └── index.html
+    │   ├── html -- where to generate the static html files │   │   └── index.html
     │   ├── images
-    │   └── js -- where to generate the javascript files │       └── app.js
+    │   ├── js -- where to generate the javascript files │   │   └── app.js
+    │   ├── posts -- where to generate the posts
+    │   └── index.html -- the blog home page
     ├── config
     │   └── compass.rb
     ├── Gemfile